 The excavations were directed by Professor Philip Dixon, then of the University of Nottingham (above, now and then).
-His Assistant Directors were Terry Courtney (right), and Richard Savage (below), the only other people to attended for every one of the 25 seasons.
+His Assistant Directors were Terry Courtney (right), and the late Richard Savage (below), the only other people to attended for every one of the 25 seasons.
 The archive was put together digitally by Steve Vaughan (below right, now and then), who also dug on the site from 1980-93.
 Below left - some of the team (1981).

 Copyright (c) The Crickley Archaeological Hill Trust 1969-2021.
 The right to use, copy, distribute or otherwise disseminate this material is reserved to those specifically authorised by The Trust.